PrefectHQ/prefect/docs/cloud/agent/local.md

 2019-11-11 13:26:41,638 - agent - INFO - Waiting for flow runs...
 ```

 The agent is started with the `-l/--label` _welcome-flow_.
 All Flows stored locally will exist with a slugified name and in this example _Welcome Flow_ becomes _welcome-flow_.
+This means that you can set your Local Agent to run multiple local Flows by providing a label for each Flow's slugified name.

 ::: tip Tokens
 There are a few ways in which you can specify a `RUNNER` API token: